-- Various school policies evidencing the school's commitment to the principles outlined in this policy including: the Admissions, Child Protection, Special Educational Needs, Teaching and Learning, Grievance Procedures, Whistleblowing and Complaints some of which can be found on the school website www.hawleyprimary.com Additionally, its current Accessibility Plan and Equality Action Plan are available from the school office under the Freedom of Information Act. - Information about aspects of the curriculum which promote tolerance, friendship and an understanding of different cultures. - The school analyses attainment and progress of pupils by a variety of characteristics including: gender, Ever 6, SEN, Service, EAL and LAC. - The school promotes the ethos of respect and inclusion - The school has many links with the local community, including the Hart Sharp Alliance and the Frogmore Cluster of schools group - The school regularly revises its curriculum to ensure that it engages all groups.
+- Various school policies evidencing the school's commitment to the principles outlined in this policy including: the Admissions, Child Protection, Special Educational Needs, Teaching and Learning, Grievance Procedures, Whistleblowing and Complaints which can be found on the school website www.hawleyprimary.com.
+Additionally, its current Accessibility Plan and Equality Action Plan are available from the school office under the Freedom of Information Act. - Information about aspects of the curriculum which promote tolerance, friendship, and an understanding of different cultures. - The school analyses attainment and progress of pupils by a variety of characteristics including gender, ever 6, SEN, Service, EAL and LAC. - The school promotes the ethos of respect and inclusion - The school has many links with the local community, including the Sharp Heads and Frogmore Cluster Heads Groups - The school regularly revises its curriculum to ensure that it engages all groups of learners.

-All of the above evidence the school's commitment to the principles outlined in this policy and the public sector equality duty.
+All the above evidence the school's commitment to the principles outlined in this policy and the public sector equality duty.